CrunchyData/postgres-operator/docs/content/installation/other/ansible/updating-operator.md

 * Update and redeploy the operator deployment
 * Recreate configuration maps used by operator
 * Remove any deprecated objects
-* Allow administrators to change settings configured in the `inventory`
+* Allow administrators to change settings configured in the `values.yaml`
 * Reinstall the `pgo` client if a new version is specified

 The following assumes the proper [prerequisites are satisfied][ansible-prerequisites]